Controlled Bowhunting Program

 To qualify, you must place four (4) out of five (5) arrows within a 7 1/2” target from 20 yards.
 Hunters are encouraged to practice and tune archery equipment before attending one of the qualification dates.
 Each hunter will be limited to one practice shot.
 A failure to qualify due to equipment malfunction will not be allowed to requalify.
 It is recommended that you bring at least 4 arrows to the qualification.
 No broadheads will be allowed during the shooting qualifications.

-Once all hunters have completed the qualification and orientation process, a lottery will be held to choose 124 hunting spots.
+Once all hunters have completed the qualification and orientation process, a lottery will be held to choose 126 hunting spots.
 Hunters will be able to submit a list of their preferences for hunting areas.
+A preference may be given for FRMP volunteers with at least 25 hours and Youth (youth are not preferenced in the qualification lottery).
 The lottery will be filmed/witnessed at the Five Rivers MetroParks Main Office and available to view by all lottery participants.
 Hunters will then be emailed results and a hunting permission slip for the entire season.
 This permission slip will contain links to the online hunting log, harvest report, and non-recovery forms.

 The Hunt

-Scouting is allowed in any of the designated bowhunting areas, but only during designated dates.
-Scouting outside this time while participating in the program will result in removal from the program; hunters are prohibited from scouting during the remaining hunting season.
+Scouting is allowed in any of the designated bowhunting areas, but only during designated dates in September.
+Scouting outside this time while participating in the program will result in removal from the program.
 Hunters may set-up stands, cameras, or place bait piles during the scouting period.
-Entry into the hunting areas is not permitted until the scouting period begins.
-This is the only time during the hunting season that scouting is permitted.
-Scouting outside of these times will result in removal from the program.

 Individual hunters are permitted to have 2 stands or blinds and 2 bait piles.
 Hunters participating in a partner hunt are permitted to have 1 stand or blind and 1 bait pile per person.
 Trees cannot be marked with the intent of setting up a stand at a later date.
 Hunters may move stands or blinds to a new location during the hunting season but must contact their team leader(s) beforehand and must be courteous of other hunters.